Root Cause Tip: Root Cause = Sabotage? Can There Be a Case Where There Are No Root Causes Under Management’s Control?

 The police say there is no indication that the military fired any flare so they are looking at this fire as a crime.
 (The Wisconsin fire marshal announced a reward of up to $16,000 for information leading to the arrest and conviction of the person or people responsible for the fire.)

 Since no security system for a meat packing plant could reasonably be expected to prevent this kind of attack (thus, no chance for a “Human Performance Difficulty” on the Root Cause Tree®), this type of incident would have a “root cause” that gets no further down the tree that the first level.
-It would stop at “Sabotage”.
-Thereafter, the investigation becomes a criminal investigations.
+It would stop at “Sabotage.”
+After that, the investigation becomes a criminal investigation.